jordyorel/Orus-lang-register-based-VM/docs/LANGUAGE.md

 - All variables must be explicitly declared before use
 - Type annotations are optional when the type can be inferred
-- Variables can be reassigned with a compatible value
+- Variables are immutable by default and can only be reassigned when declared with `let mut`
 - A variable's type is fixed after its declaration or first assignment
 - Variable scope is block-based
 - Variables cannot be declared outside functions